CFW's first 1000-IN-24 endurance ride was run in August of

 event were sent to participants via U.S. Mail.

-World is our current sponsor and is committed to upholding the
+World was our longtime sponsor and was committed to upholding the

 standards established by Dave Weinstock (former owner of Lakewood